On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Distributions on order ideals

-Our goal now is to ``compress'' the sum in Equation \ref{qcountLHS} by reindexing in order to remove all of the strict inequalities from the index of summation.
-For all $j$, let $x_j \coloneqq \pi(w_j)$.
-We define $\delta(j)$ to be the number of strict inequalities to the left of $x_j$ that are required for the conditions of $w$-compatibility, along with the strict inequality $k < x_{\#I +1}$.
+Our goal now is to ``compress'' the sum in the right-hand side of~\eqref{eqn:qcountLHS} by reindexing in order to remove all the strict inequality conditions.
+To that end, for each $j=1,\ldots,n$, let $x_j \coloneqq \pi(w_j)$ and define $\delta(j)$ to be the number of strict inequalities to the left of $x_j$ that are required for the conditions of $w$-compatibility, along with the strict inequality $k < x_{\#I +1}$.
 More precisely,

 Now we define a new set of variables and constants: